 This easy recipe for three-ingredient caramel sauce shows how to make a basic caramel sauce using a dry caramel method and without a candy thermometer.
-If you prefer a salty caramel recipe, it’s as simple as adding extra salt at the end.
+If you prefer a salty caramel recipe, it’s as simple as adding extra salt.

 Dry caramel method